Konctantin/FASM/README.md

 Visit http://flatassembler.net/ for more information.
 ==
+version 1.71.51 (Feb 08, 2016)
+=
+[-] Corrected the signalling of "operand size not specified" error with
+    AVX instructions.

+version 1.71.50 (Jan 30, 2016)
+=
+[-] Overflow error in the RIP-relative addresses has been made recoverable.

+version 1.71.49 (Dec 06, 2015)
+=
+[-] Few small fixes.

+version 1.71.48 (Nov 18, 2015)
+=
+[-] Fixed recently introduced bug in MOV instruction with debug register
+    as target.

+version 1.71.47 (Nov 09, 2015)
+=
+[+] Added support for Intel MPX instructions.

+version 1.71.46 (Oct 31, 2015)
+=
+[-] Another minor bug fixed.

+version 1.71.45 (Oct 31, 2015)
+=
+[-] Few more bugs fixed in AVX encodings.

+version 1.71.44 (Oct 27, 2015)
+=
+[-] Minor bug fixes.

+version 1.71.43 (Oct 26, 2015)
+=
+[+] Added two missing instructions.
+[-] Fixed few minor bugs in AVX-512 encodings.

+version 1.71.42 (Oct 22, 2015)
+=
+[-] Fixed a couple of regression bugs.

+version 1.71.41 (Oct 21, 2015)
+=
+[-] Fixed a bug that caused the "word" operator inside square brackets to
+    have no effect.

+version 1.71.40 (Oct 19, 2015)
+=
+[+] Added support for Intel AVX-512, SHA, CLFLUSHOPT, CLWB and
+    PCOMMIT instruction sets.

+version 1.71.39 (Mar 11, 2015)
+=
+[-] Minor bug fix.

+version 1.71.38 (Mar 09, 2015)
+=
+[-] Minor bug fixes.

+version 1.71.37 (Mar 03, 2015)
+=
+[-] Fixed a crash caused by incorrect handling of any error in definition
+    provided through "-d" switch.

+version 1.71.36 (Feb 26, 2015)
+=
+[-] Fixed a small bug with "irp" directive.

+version 1.71.35 (Feb 25, 2015)
+=
+[-] Corrected a flaw that caused a crash when processing incomplete macro
+    definitions within the "postpone" block.

+version 1.71.34 (Feb 17, 2015)
+=
+[-] Fixed a recently introduced bug that caused assembler to hang when a
+    missing closing parenthesis error was encountered.

 version 1.71.33 (Jan 09, 2015)
 =
 [+] Default value for macroinstruction parameter can now be defined with ":"
     character as an alternative to "=".

 version 1.71.32 (Jan 04, 2015)
 =
 [+] Brought back the "-d" switch for command line.

 version 1.71.31 (Dec 08, 2014)
 =
 [-] Removed dependence on size context for expression operators like NOT and XOR.
 [-] Relaxed range checking to allow extended negative range for all sizes.

 version 1.71.30 (Dec 07, 2014)
 =
 [-] Clearing the instruction data field when filling the addend for 64-bit ELF
     relocaiton.

 version 1.71.29 (Dec 05, 2014)
 =
 [-] Supressed error message when parsing some malformed expressions that do not
     get evaluated.

 version 1.71.28 (Dec 01, 2014)
 =